rapka/polemics-md-wiki/content/Organizations/Hereticon.md

 ---
 # Hereticon

-Hereticon 2022 was a "thought crime conference" organized by
+Hereticon 2022 was a "thought crime conference" organized by Mike Solano

+### Hereticon 2024